andersvestrum/eeg-attention-analysis/README.md

 # EEG Attention Analysis
+### Using brainwave signals to study engagement, boredom, and the doomscrolling brain
+*UC Berkeley — Anders, Jack, Jake, Jason, and Noah*

+## The question we started with

+When people doomscroll, something strange happens.
+They keep consuming content even when they are not really engaged.
+Their attention has drifted, but they cannot stop.
+What is the brain actually doing during that state?

+This project uses public EEG recordings to study the neural signatures of attention and disengagement.
+We cannot measure doomscrolling directly in a lab, but we can measure the difference between a brain that is actively working and a brain that is idling — and build a model that tells them apart.

+> **Core question:** Can EEG frequency-band features distinguish resting brain
+> states from cognitively active brain states, and can we use this distinction
+> to build an engagement proxy model?

 This project analyzes public EEG recordings from OpenNeuro `ds004148` to study a proxy version of our original question: